-The impact of age on voice biometric accuracy
+The impact of age on voice biometrics accuracy

 We’ve all heard about technology that’s going to eliminate the need for contact centres but there is one technology that is fast becoming embraced by the contact centre community and customers.

-Voice Biometrics uses a person’s voice to identify them with an accuracy that is, wait for it, more accurate than fingerprints!
+Voice Biometrics uses a person’s voice to identify them – and the suprising thing is that voice biometrics accuracy is, wait for it, more accurate than fingerprints!

 A bit suss I hear you say?